stefanrueger/urboot/docs/makeoptions.md

  - `URPROTOCOL=<1|0>`

-   From urboot v8.0, this option is no longer available and deemed to be switched on.
+   From urboot u8.0, this option is no longer available and the urprotocol is deemed to be switched on.

    When set to 0, this option used to implement a skeleton of the STK500v1 protocol that generated extra code needed for avrdude's arduino programmer to work with the bootloader.
 The generated